playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 > See?
 Told you we'd cover what `[]` would be used for.
 It's the same binding syntax as with attributes!
 >
-> We're also using the `@Input` dectorator to declare inputs for each component input.
+> We're also using the `@Input` decorator to declare inputs for each component input.

 ## Vue